csiro-robotics/deepseagrass/README.md

 It is assumed that the images used are 4624 x 2600 pixels.
 The dataset is first prepared by dividing each image into a grid of 5 rows and 8 columns - this yields patches of 578 x 520 pixels for training.
 The training and validation datasets are also created at this stage.

 ## Setup
-We suggest using the Annaconda package manager to install dependencies.
+We suggest using the Anaconda package manager to install dependencies.

 1. Download Anaconda
 2. Create a coda environment: conda create -n deepseagrass pip
 3. Activate the environment: conda activate deepseagrass
-4. Install tensorflow: pip install tensorflow
+4. Install packages and libraries: pip install -r requirements.txt
-5. Install opencv: conda install opencv
-6. Install imgaug: pip install imgaug
-7. Install sklearn: pip install sklearn
-8. Install matplotlib: pip install matplotlib
-9. Clone the adaptive learning rate scheduler and rolling buffer files from: https://github.com/microfossil/particle-classification/blob/master/miso/training/adaptive_learning_rate.py
+5. Clone the adaptive learning rate scheduler and rolling buffer files from: https://github.com/microfossil/particle-classification/blob/master/miso/training/adaptive_learning_rate.py

 ## Train the Model
 The approach takes the pre-trained weights of VGG16 on the ImageNet classification task.
 The final Dense layers are removed and replaced with a decoder module trained on the DeepSeagrass dataset.
 It is possible to deploy our trained model for inference or use our training script to train on a dataset of your own patches.